researchling/PhonoLogically/README.md

 ## Overview

-PhonoLogically is a Wordle-inspired (Wardl 2021) browser-based word-guessing game built for learners of the International Phonetic Alphabet (IPA).
+PhonoLogically is a Wordle-inspired (Wardl, 2021) browser-based word-guessing game built for learners of the International Phonetic Alphabet (IPA).
 Players have 6 attempts to guess one English word by entering IPA symbols instead of standard orthography.
-IPA transcriptions are based on Received Pronunciation and General American standards, cross-referenced with standard pronunciation dictionaries (Wells 2008; Jones 2011).
+IPA transcriptions are based on Received Pronunciation and General American standards, cross-referenced with standard pronunciation dictionaries (Wells, 2008; Jones, 2011).

 The current edition is designed for students of the *English Phonetics and Phonology courses* at the University of Bamberg which is why the word list features 117 challenging words they are required to learn.